 Companies should provide quantitative field test results using the Excel templates that have been developed for this purpose.
 Instructions are included in the templates.
 The spreadsheet tabs may be copied as needed within the workbook to reflect any additional products/models not included.

-TBD – An additional template is under review and will be added when provided by the Academy.
+.

 Qualitative Survey